Remod-org/HumanNPCGUI/README.md

 Click any of the blue buttons to toggle the associate setting.

-Type new data into any of the number fields and hit enter to update that setting.
+Type new data into any of the number fields and press ENTER to update that setting.

+You may also enter the spawn location directly as (X, Y, Z) and press ENTER to change.
+Or, click "Spawn Here" to move the NPC to your current location.

-On the NPC select screen, click "Create New" to create a new NPC.
+Click "Create New" to create a new NPC.

 ## Configuration